Formation of the Committee

 Formation of the Secretariat

-With then Monsignor (now Cardinal) William W. Baum S.T.D. as its first executive director, the staff office of the Commission opened on January 7, 1965 at the headquarters of the National Catholic Welfare Conference in Washington, D.C.
+With then Monsignor (later Cardinal) William W. Baum S.T.D. as its first executive director, the staff office of the Commission opened on January 7, 1965 at the headquarters of the National Catholic Welfare Conference in Washington, D.C.
 In November 1966 the Rev. John F. Hotchkin was named its assistant executive director, and the following June the Rev. Edward H. Flannery was named its executive secretary for Catholic - Jewish relations.
-Monsignor Baum concluded his service as executive director in mid-1967 and was succeeded in 1968 by then Monsignor (now Cardinal) Bernard F. Law, who served in that capacity until 1971.
+Monsignor Baum concluded his service as executive director in mid-1967 and was succeeded in 1968 by then Monsignor (later Cardinal) Bernard F. Law, who served in that capacity until 1971.
 He was succeeded by Fr.
 Hotchkin who served as executive director until his death in 2001.

 The First Dialogues